Unlocking the Science :

 Factors Associated with the Development of Peanut Allergy in Childhood

-Key points: There was no evidence of peanut allergy linked to the maternal diet, and peanut-specific reaction proteins were not detectable in the cord blood of the children Peanut allergy was independently associated with other factors including intake of soy (about 80% of soy is acid based per serving)
+Key points: There was no evidence of peanut allergy linked to the maternal diet, and peanut-specific reaction proteins were not detectable in the cord blood of the children Peanut allergy was independently associated with other factors including intake of soy (about 80% of soy is acid based per serving).

 Comprehensive metabolomics identifies the alarmin uric acid as a critical signal for the induction of peanut allergy